Old Code, New Ideas

 This site is a mirror of my gemini capsule.
 The equivalent gemini page can be found here, and you can learn more about gemini at my 🚀 What is Gemini? page.

 Hi!
-My name is Brian and I'm available for short-term remote contract work.
-Whether you need a consultant to guide you through a difficult problem or another pair of hands to smash out some code, I can do it all.
-Learn more about me and my skillset by browsing around this site, head over to my resume to find my actual work history, and shoot me an email when you're ready to get in touch.
+I'm available for remote contract work.
+You can learn more about me and my skillset by browsing around this site, head over to my resume to find my actual work history, and shoot me an email when you're ready to get in touch.